 The building that houses the Milwaukee Art Museum is a work of art in itself, as you can see in the photo.

 This is the huge annual music festival in Milwaukee.
 Over 800 bands/artists of all genres will grace stages around the city.

-I’ll confess something here: I’m not big on crowds.
-So navigating large festivals like this one is kind of a nightmare to me.
-However, for the right band, I’d put up with the claustrophobic feeling!
-Plus, it’s just fun to be outdoors with people all enjoying the same music.
-So be sure to check out the lineup of musicians if you’re going to be in the area this summer!
+If you’re not big on crowds, navigating large festivals like Summerfest can be a nightmare.
+However, with the right band, It’s more than worth the trip and dealing with the crowd.
+Also, it’s just fun to be outdoors with people all enjoying the same music.
+So be sure to check out the lineup of musicians if you’re going to be in the area this summer.

 For the avid hiker, nature enthusiast, or just someone who wants to get away from the bustle of the big city, Pike Lake is a fantastic option.
 A state park visitor sticker is required for each vehicle, but the cost is very reasonable.
-(It’s certainly cheaper than most theme parks and museums!)
 You might even luck out and get to visit on one of their occasional free weekends.

 More Fun Places to Visit In Milwaukee

-Obviously, I’m focusing on the places where I’ve spent the most time.
-But of course, there are plenty of other options.
+The city of Milwaukee is not limited on things to do around the city for families.
 Here’s a list of just a few other places you might enjoy seeing with your family:

-Don’t think of Milwaukee as just the home of breweries.
+Milwaukee is more than a town of breweries.
 It’s a very family-friendly city.
-There’s a ton of stuff for family members of all ages to enjoy!
+There’s a ton of stuff for family members of all ages to enjoy.

 Have any questions about things to do in Milwaukee?
 Let us know in the comments below.